The Legend of Zelda: Twilight Princess: Technical vulnerability

-Wii U version
+Twilight Princess HD

-A high-definition remaster of the game, The Legend of Zelda: Twilight Princess HD, was developed by Tantalus Media for the Wii U. Announced during a Nintendo Direct presentation in November 2015, it features enhanced graphics and Amiibo functionality.
-The game was released worldwide in March 2016.
+A high-definition remaster, The Legend of Zelda: Twilight Princess HD, was developed by Tantalus Media for the Wii U. Announced during a Nintendo Direct presentation on November 13, 2015, it features enhanced graphics and Amiibo functionality.
+It was released worldwide in March 2016.

-The idea for a high-definition version of Twilight Princess first originated during the production of The Legend of Zelda: Breath of the Wild.
+The idea for a high-definition version of Twilight Princess first originated during the production of Breath of the Wild.
 Nintendo experimented with an HD version of Twilight Princess running on Wii U development kits when trying to settle on a graphical style for the new game.
 This ultimately led to the production of The Wind Waker HD, whose success encouraged the Zelda team to pursue other high-definition remasters.
 After its release, which was developed internally at Nintendo in only six months, the Zelda team settled on an HD remaster of Twilight Princess.
 At the time, most of the Zelda team was preoccupied with Breath of the Wild, so Nintendo sought a partnership with an external development studio, the Australia-based Tantalus Media, to work on Twilight Princess HD.

 According to Eiji Aonuma, who directed the original release and produced Twilight Princess HD, ensuring the remaster would take advantage of the Wii U GamePad was a point of focus early in the title's development.
 The control scheme used in the GameCube version was adapted for the remaster due to similarities between the button layouts of the two consoles' controllers.
-Aonuma considered underwater gameplay in the remaster significantly improved.
+Aonuma considered underwater gameplay in the remaster to be significantly improved.
 Other enhancements include speeding up a handful of cutscenes that seemed overly long by modern standards and reducing repetitive gameplay elements, such as collecting Tears of Light while in the Twilight Realm.
 A commitment to "preserving the feel of the original" inspired several design decisions, such as keeping the frame rate at 30 frames per second.
 Tomomi Sano, the assistant director of the Wii U version, noted the degree of refinement the graphics would receive required much consideration: "When we created more precise models of objects to go with the higher resolution, we found that everything was too clear and we lost that soft and delicate atmosphere that you get in particular at twilight or with the light in a forest".